Fonterra: Formation

+International expansion

-In 2005, the company purchased a large factory in Dennington, Victoria, Australia, from Nestlé, after they moved out of the collection of milk from farmers and the manufacture of powdered milk in Australia.
+In 2005, the company purchased a large factory in Dennington, Victoria, Australia, from Nestlé, after it moved out of the collection of milk from farmers and the manufacture of powdered milk in Australia.
 Also in 2005 the company made moves towards purchasing Australian companies Dairy Farmers and National Foods.
 It also converted its 50 per cent stake in Victoria dairy producer Bonlac to full ownership.
 At this time $1 billion of Fonterra's revenue was from Australian sales, which was 14 per cent of the dairy products it sells around the world.

 In June 2008, the company acquired the yoghurt and dairy dessert business of Nestlé Australia, which it on-sold to Parmalat Australia in December 2015.

-In 2010, US embassy cables leaked by WikiLeaks suggested New Zealand had only sent troops to Iraq in 2003, following the initial invasion, so Fonterra would keep valuable Oil for Food contracts.
+In 2010, leaked US embassy cables suggested New Zealand had only sent troops to Iraq in 2003, following the initial invasion, so Fonterra would keep valuable Oil for Food contracts.
 New Zealand was not a member of the coalition which supported invasion of the country, but later sent combat engineers for mine clearance and other such tasks.

+In 2025, Lactalis agreed to buy the consumer unit of New Zealand’s Fonterra Co-operative Group for an amount of NZ$3.85 billion.
+This deal would include Fonterra’s consumer brands such as Anchor, Mainland, and Anlene in the Asia Pacific.